 Made for winter.
 Rides well in snow too!

 Perhaps the best thing about Nihola is its amazing resale value.
 We've had customers buy a Nihola for $4500 and resell it six years later for $4000.
 This is because they're remarkably durable and hold their value.
 Like all other city bikes we sell, the frame is powder coated with a rust-resistant primer to ensure durability in four-season outdoor storage and the gears and brakes are all internal to ensure longevity and lower maintenance.

 There are many models.
 The Family tends to be the most popular since it can handle a small family of two kids plus groceries while the new 4.0 model can take four kids plus groceries.
-Then there is the Dog model that turns the front panel into a fold-down ramp so a Dog can walk inside and out easily.
+Then there is the Dog model that turns the front panel into a fold-down ramp so a dog can walk inside and out easily.
 The Low is an exciting model for those looking for an adult-trike but don't want the rear wheels in the back (since they always seem to fall into potholes or run into stuff).
-The Rehab is built for handicapped children and young adults and was built around the truly amazing Panda seat from Danish company R82.
-The Flex is designed to carry a person in a wheelchair and uses an on/off ramp that's remarkably simple to use.
+The Rehab is built for children and young adults with mobility challenges and was built around the truly amazing Panda seat from Danish company R82.
+The Flex is designed to carry a wheelchair user and their chair on the front platform and features a piston-operated ramp that's remarkably simple to use.
 And finally, there's the Poster Bike, used for high-impact brand activations.